-Unless you’re already familiar with HVAC equipment, you may not know what to look for.
-Fortunately, there are a few pieces of information that can offer insight into the overall condition the HVAC equipment is in.
+Unless you’re already familiar with HVAC products, you might not know what to look for.
+Fortunately, there are a few pieces of information that can offer insight into the overall condition the HVAC system is in.

 What year was the equipment manufactured and installed?

-If you can, you’ll want to confirm when the make and model was first manufactured.
-Older models may be less energy efficient and may lack handy features used in new equipment.
-This is usually fairly easy to find, but it’s also only half the information you want.
+If you can, you’ll want to find out when the make and model was first manufactured.
+Older models may be less energy efficient and will often lack handy features available in newer equipment.
+This should be fairly easy to find, but it’s also only half the information you want.
 You should also attempt to find out when the system was installed.

 What service company installed it?

-This may not always be easy to find out, but the previous homeowner may have scheduled a tune up or maintenance visit before putting the house up for sale.
-When this is the same service company that installed it, you can get a better sense of the quality of service the HVAC equipment has received so far.
+This isn’t always be easy to verify, but the previous homeowner might have scheduled a tune-up or maintenance visit before placing the house on the market.
+When this is the same service company that installed it, you can get an idea about the degree of service the HVAC equipment has received so far.

 Has it received any routine maintenance?

-Quality preventative maintenance is one of the best things you can provide HVAC equipment.
-Previous homeowners don’t always bother, which could leave the HVAC system at a larger risk of problems, especially if the HVAC system hasn’t even been used in a while.
-Routine maintenance can include everything from replacing the air filter to keeping moving components clean and well-lubricated.
+Routine preventive maintenance is one of the best things you can do for HVAC equipment.
+Previous homeowners don’t always bother with it, which can sometimes leave the HVAC system at a larger risk of problems, particularly if the HVAC system hasn’t even been used in a while.
+Routine maintenance can consist of everything from replacing the air filter to keeping important components clean and well-lubricated.